jmoyers/jmoyers.org/src/content/index.md

 permalink: /
 ---

-I enjoy building software to make life better.
-I'm a student of user-first, design-centric product development.
-Every pixel counts.
-Tools and process should never be self-serving.
-Always focus on the output and the challenge you set out to solve.

-## Owner & Principal Engineer — OpenCourse.app

-2018 - 2022, Mill Valley, CA

-Providing an open source education platform for everyone.
-Featuring beautiful, intelligent study sessions, course-building tools, trending resource discovery and search.
-Built offline-first, featuring a responsive mobile-friendly design while maintaining compatibility with 98% of the browser market.

-### Handcrafted with...

-- **React**: PWA with offline and mobile support using React Hooks, scss modules
-- **GraphQL**: a custom-built Apollo Server and Apollo Client to manage state
-- **Auth**: Using bcrypt, http only/secure JWT tokens, with OAuth2 (Google), integrated into Apollo
-- **Node.js**: Server components utilizing Jest testing framework for integration and unit tests
-- **nginx**: Reverse proxy for SSL termination using Lets Encrypt with upstreams & load balancing
-- **PostgreSQL**: Performant, well-designed schema, integrated directly into Auth and GraphQL servers
-- **Grafana/Prometheus**: Service-wide metrics monitoring with custom dashboards for node health
-- **Filebeat/Elasticsearch/Kibana**: Service-wide swarm and host node logging
-- **Docker**: Everything containerized with orchestration using Docker Swarm, no single point of failure
-- **Amazon Web Services**: Using Terraform for infrastructure-as-code & Ansible for provisioning
-- **TestCafe and BrowserStack**: Full end-to-end integration testing on multiple browsers
-- **Artifacts**: Swarm local registry:2 and Verdaccio to manage internally shared components

-## VP of Engineering — Sococo

-2011 - 2015

-Sococo is a virtual office for your company that helps you feel more connected and see what's happening.
-We've built a Windows, Mac, iPad and iPhone clients and have over 100 servers in production handling millions of media minutes per month.

-### Metrics

-- 100+ servers in production environment
-- 4.5 million real-time audio minutes per week
-- Support 5 platforms (Mac, Win, iPad, iPhone, Linux)
-- Increased revenue and paid seat count 4x over one year
-- Responsible for 20 engineering employees

-## Full Stack Consulting

-2015 - 2022, Mill Valley, CA

-Helping companies build products complete with automated test coverage, build automation, and sustainable development practices built-in from the start.

-## Mac & Web Lead — Sococo

-2009 - 2011

-Served as the principal developer for web technologies, then transitioned over to build and launch the Mac desktop client.
-Other accomplishments include building all Sococo's internal tools for monitoring the health of our customer deployments, tracking top line metrics, and doing search engine marketing from ads to analytics.

-## Director, Commercial Operations — IronRidge

-2004 - 2009

-I was responsible for management and delivery of our largest commercial projects, ranging from municipal power plants to large custom built rooftop systems.

-I helped to direct strategy with our executive team, and managed a small team of engineers to develop products in a highly competitive industrial marketplace.
-I created partnerships with vendors in China and the United States to allow our business to grow.
-This included everything from contract negotiations and prototyping to scalable manufacturing and delivery of our products.
+I enjoy building software that solve problems in the real world.
+I think a lot about startups, the way in which we build software, and how to create an environment where hungry/humble/smart people can thrive.
+I love design and user experience and I care a lot about what I do.
+Outcome over process and output.

+## CTO - Encamp

+_2022 - present_

+The end-to-end environmental compliance platform.
+I run product, engineering, and compliance.
+Our product helps companies understand, managage and comply with environmental regulations.
+We work on hard problems - integrating with 100+ government agencies, processing complex regulatory documents, and delivering reports that keep emergency responders safe.
+We make sense of our customer's environmental data and make it an asset rather than a risk.

+The company has a mission that is important - make what's good for business good for the environment.
+I spend a lot of time thinking about how to build systems that scale and reliably connect to a vast surface area of third party government agencies, how to keep our team productive, and how to push the boundaries of what's possible with modern tooling.

+I'm particularly interested in AI-native development workflows.
+I've been experimenting with tools like Cursor, claude-4-opus, and building development environments that let us move faster while maintaining quality.
+The goal is to find the sweet spot where new technology amplifies human capability rather than replacing it.

+We use TypeScript, React, Node.js, Postgres, Apollo GraphQL, and a bunch of AWS services.
+Everything is containerized, well-tested, and designed to handle the complexity of regulatory compliance at scale.

+### What I think about

+How to hire the best people to build our product.
+The parts of software that hold the most inertia - data model, public APIs (I'm a student of Will Larson).
+Being a good mentor and boss while maintaining high standards for throughput.
+Staying close to building the product - UX matters, our tools matter, our process matters.
+Researching and building with the AI-native stack as frontier models get better and better.

+## Owner & Principal Engineer - OpenCourse.app

+_2018 - 2022_

+Built an open source education platform from scratch.
+The idea was to create beautiful, intelligent study sessions with course-building tools and resource discovery.
+I focused on offline-first architecture and mobile-friendly design while keeping it compatible with basically every browser.

+The whole thing was containerized and deployed with Docker Swarm.
+I used Terraform for infrastructure and Ansible for provisioning.
+React PWA on the frontend, GraphQL with Apollo for state management, Postgres for data, and a bunch of observability tools to keep everything running smoothly.

+## VP of Engineering - Sococo

+_2011 - 2015_

+Sococo was a virtual office platform - think of it as a persistent video chat space for distributed teams.
+I ran a team of 20 engineers building clients for 5 platforms and managing 100+ servers handling millions of audio minutes per week.

+The real challenge was making real-time audio and video work reliably across all these different platforms.
+We had to solve for network conditions, codec compatibility, and user experience on everything from iPhones to Windows desktops.

+During my time there we grew revenue and paid seats 4x.

+## Fractional CTO / Founding Engineer

+_2015 - 2022_

+Worked with companies to build products the right way from the start.
+I focused on automated testing, build automation, and sustainable development practices.
+The goal was always to set teams up for long-term success rather than just shipping something quickly.

+## Mac & Web Technical Lead - Sococo

+_2009 - 2011_

+Started as the principal web developer, then moved over to build and launch the Mac desktop client.
+Also built all of Sococo's internal tools for monitoring customer deployments and tracking metrics.

+## Director, Commercial Operations - IronRidge

+_2004 - 2009_

+Managed delivery of large commercial solar projects - everything from municipal power plants to custom rooftop systems.
+I worked with the executive team on strategy and managed a small team of engineers developing products in a competitive industrial marketplace.

+The work involved creating partnerships with vendors in China and the US, handling contract negotiations, prototyping, and figuring out how to scale manufacturing and delivery.